jmoenig/Snap/DEVLOG.md

 ### 2024-09-09
 * blocks: disabled experimental change allowing dropping reporters into variable accessor input slots and auto-ringification
+* blocks, morphic: exclude variables declared inside input rings from the dropdown menu of reachable variables

 ### 2024-09-06
 * API: new "theme" configuration key for "bright" or "dark" GUI theme